Welfare Rights helps people to access their full entitlement to Government benefits. We call this income maximisation.

 Ayrshire Macmillan Benefit Service

-Our specialist Macmillan team deals with individuals affected by cancer.
-If your diagnosis is terminal you are entitled to have your application for DLA and ESA fast tracked.
+Money Matters works in partnership with Macmillan.
+Referrals can be made by MacMillan nurses.
+Our team deals with individuals affected by cancer.
+If your diagnosis is terminal you are entitled to have your application for Personal Independence Payments/Disability Living Allowance, Universal Credit and Employment Support Allowance, fast tracked.

 - apply for social security benefits and tax credits – to maximise your income